 - 4. Am I permitted to bring my own food or beverage into the park?

 For everyone's safety, guests are not permitted to bring coolers or outside food or beverages into Wet ‘N’ Wild Toronto with the exception of one factory sealed or personal refillable bottle (plastic only, no glass) of water per person.
-Grills and open fires are not allowed in the parking lot.
+Grills and open fires are not allowed in the parking lot or picnic area.

 Allergies?
 The park is more than happy to provide guests with ingredients lists which are provided to us by the food suppliers we use.
 However, as much as we would like to accommodate guests with food allergies, we are not the food manufacturers/suppliers (we get all food and beverage product from third parties), and as such, we regret to inform you that THE PARK CANNOT, AND DOES NOT, MAKE ANY REPRESENTATIONS OR GUARANTIES WHATSOEVER REGARDING THE ALLERGY-FREE CONTENTS OF ANY FOODS OR BEVERAGES, OR THE SAFETY THEREOF (ESPECIALLY WITH REGARD TO ANY ALLERGIES).
 At a minimum, guests with allergy concerns should avoid any foods or beverages unless they are packaged, and you are 100% confident in the manufacturer/supplier which has provided the Park with such food or beverage.
 Foods that are in any way unpackaged, prepared, or handled by the Park (as opposed to packaged goods, provided to you in a sealed package), have a higher risk of contamination with other products containing allergens, so in the interests of your safety, we strongly urge you to avoid all such unpackaged products provided by the Park.